 Figure 1: Blue Hope Diamond.
 Source: The Smithsonian Institute Website.

 The Regent Diamond

-They say money equal power.
+They say money equals power.
 This can definitely be said for the Regent Diamond, which has a rich past involving a number of powerful historical figures.
-Famous owners of The Regent include Napoleon Bonaparte’s who had it set in the hilt of his sword.
+Famous owners of The Regent include Napoleon Bonaparte, who had it set in the hilt of his sword.
 Discovered in India in 1698, it was purportedly stolen by a British governor of Madras from the slave who found it.
 The rough 426-carat stone was eventually shipped to England, where it took a total of two years to transform into the beautiful 141-carat Regent Diamond known today.
-In 1717 the stone was purchased by Philippe d’Orléans, regent of France where it acquired the name ‘The Regent’.
-It has since remained in the hands of the French royal family until recently where it went on display at the Louvre in 1887.
+In 1717 the stone was purchased by Philippe d’Orléans, regent of France, where it acquired the name ‘The Regent’.
+It has since remained in the hands of the French royal family until recently when it went on display at the Louvre in 1887.